 This will release any loose bristles that are inevitable with new brushes.
 Now, you shouldn’t have any new-brush bristles in your paint project!

 Follow these same steps every time you paint, and not only will your brushes get softer over time, so will your skin!

 Moving right along on your Brush Care Basics Journey…

 Now that you know how to condition new and old brushes alike, here’s how you make your end-of-project-brush-cleaning even easier.

-Every time you need to step away from your chalk paint project, submerge your brush, bristles-deep, in your jar of water.
+Every time you need to step away from your chalk paint project, submerge your brush, bristles-deep (not touching the ferule,) in your jar of water.
 This will save boatloads of time when cleaning, because paint won’t have time to dry on your brush.

 Last, but not least…

 Just like the sweetest of children and the most well-meaning of husbands, even fancy, expensive brushes sometimes need a little training.
 Lucky for you, when it comes to brushes, this is slightly easier than with the afore-mentioned loved ones.